apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
 3. In order to make sure that Apache Mesos Framework is deployed correctly, do the following - Open Mesos console at `http://<master-ip>:5050`.
-If everything works OK, then tasks with name like `Ignite node N` should have state `RUNNING`.
-In this example N=1.
+If everything works fine, the tasks with name like `Ignite node N` should have the state `RUNNING`.
+In this example, N is equal to 1.
 See example `properties.prop` file - "IGNITE_NODE_COUNT": "1"
 [block:image]
 {
   "images": [